 What we can control are points three and four.
 And that’s where Cloudinary comes in.

-Cloudinary is end-to-end, cloud-based solution that enables you to optimize, manipulate and transform images on-the-fly.
+Cloudinary is end-to-end, cloud-based solution that enables you to optimize, and transform images on-the-fly.
 It is designed for almost any service (product, website or app) that requires reliable image delivery.

 Too complex?
 Think of Cloudinary as the perfect email image hosting solution.